cristianoliveira/awesome4girls/README.md

   - [League of Women Coders](http://lwc.tech/)

     League of Women Coders (formerly Ladies Who Code, est. June 2011) is a meetup that focuses on coding, hacking, and learning collaboratively.
 The group meets up at least once a month in New York City and Boston.
-The meetups focus on talks, technical questions and ideation, and sometimes also bring female speakers.
+The meetups focus on talks, technical questions and ideation, and occasionally feature female speakers.

   - [Technovation](http://www.technovationchallenge.org/)